maxitg/SetReplace/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Properties/FeatureAssociation.md

 # FeatureAssociation

-**`"FeatureAssociation"`** computes some features of the [`WolframModel`](/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/WolframModelAndWolframModelEvolutionObject.md) evolution and returns an association whose keys describe each feature computed.
-For now, it computes properties associated with the [`CausalGraph`](LINK) and with the graph version of the [`FinalState`](/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Properties/States.md) as given by [`HypergraphToGraph`](/Documentation/SymbolsAndFunctions/UtilityFunctions/HypergraphToGraph.md) using the [`StructurePreserving`] transformation:
+**`"FeatureAssociation"`** computes some features about the [`WolframModel`](/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/WolframModelAndWolframModelEvolutionObject.md) evolution and returns an association whose keys describe each feature computed.
+For now, it computes properties associated with the [`CausalGraph`](LINK) and with the graph version of the [`FinalState`](/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Properties/States.md) as given by [`HypergraphToGraph`](/Documentation/SymbolsAndFunctions/UtilityFunctions/HypergraphToGraph.md) using the `"StructurePreserving"` transformation:

 ```wl
 In[] := WolframModel[{{x, y}, {x, z}} -> {{x, z}, {x, w}, {y, w}, {z, w}}, {{0, 0}, {0, 0}}, 5]["FeatureAssociation"]